essential61/Weather4SolarUK/README.md

 To individually download any generated files, you can select the 'raw' URL for the file i.e ```https://raw.github.com/...```
 ![raw](raw.png)
 #### crontab accuracy
 Scheduling when the github actions run is specified using a crontab-style syntax.
 Times are specified in UTC.
-Note that the actual runtime for the action can differ from the specified time by a several minutes.
+Note that the actual runtime for the action can differ from the scheduled time by a several minutes.